Joynal Hazari: Money laundering case

 During the caretaker administration in 2007, the Anti-Corruption Commission (ACC) filed a case accusing Hazari of illegally acquiring wealth worth Tk 11.33 million, which was disproportionate to his known income sources.
 Hazari's sister, Khodeza Begum, was arrested at her residence in October 2007 for this case.
 On 27 November 2008, a Special Judge's Court of Dhaka sentenced him to 10 years' imprisonment on that case.
 His plea for bail on this case was rejected on 15 April 2009 and he was imprisoned in Comilla jail.
 On 18 July, he was granted bail on this case.
 On 5 December 2011, the High Court acquitted him of the charge following an appeal challenging the lower court verdict.
 And on 31 August 2015, the Supreme Court in turn cancelled the High Court verdict.

 Journalist Tipu Sultan torture case

 On 15 April 2009, Hazari got bail from the court in the journalist Tipu Sultan torture case.

 Other cases

-On 15 April 2009, Hazari got bail from indoor stadium demolition case.
+On 15 April 2009, Hazari got bail from an indoor stadium demolition case.